reinderien/inspiration/readme.md

 can offer even greater parallel speedup.
 For example, nVidia offers GPUs with core counts well in excess of [4,000](https://en.wikipedia.org/wiki/List_of_Nvidia_graphics_processing_units#Tesla) before taking other parallelism into account.
+There are various Python bindings for [OpenCL](https://en.wikipedia.org/wiki/OpenCL) able to target this hardware.

 Using a SIMD scheme, there would be two levels of parallelism: core/thread children, and vectorized elements within each of those cores.
 Within a single core, each element of the vectorized operation